In CLAS, the possibilities are endless.

 The Center for Career Development can help you find and apply for internships or co-ops where you can learn about and get your feet wet in a professional field that interests you.

 Find an On-Campus Job

 Want to build your résumé on campus?
 You can search for student labor and work-study jobs at UConn by visiting the University’s Student Employment website.

 UConn's Experiential Global Learning offers more hundreds of study abroad programs in dozens of countries.
-Besides being one of the most memorable experiences of your life, studying abroad will help you build cultural competency, develop your independence, and enhance your résumé.
+Besides being one of the most memorable experiences of your life, studying abroad will help you learn about other cultures, develop your independence, and enhance your résumé.

 Plan Your Career